 When considering weight-loss surgery, one of the most common questions asks if pregnancy is possible after Lap-Band surgery.
 Not only is it possible, but because the Lap-Band is adjustable, the gastric band can remain in place during pregnancy.
 Some people opt to have it adjusted during their pregnancy or removed altogether once their goal weight is achieved.
 It’s important to consider your options before removing the Lap-Band during pregnancy.

 One of the major benefits of the Lap-Band is that it is non-anatomy altering, adjustable, and removable.
-The less invasive Lap-Band Approach allows for a quick recovery time in which most patients can head home the same day.
-The procedure is performed with just a few small incisions and then is completed laparoscopically.
+The minimally invasive Lap-Band Program allows for a quick recovery time in which most patients can head home on the same day as their surgery.
+The procedure is performed with just a few small incisions and is completed laparoscopically.
 However, it is not recommended that the band is removed once patients reach their goal weight.
 Weight loss with Lap-Band is gradual, and patients can expect to lose 1-2 pounds per week.

-Some women wonder if they can become pregnant after having the Lap-Band Procedure, or if they will need to have the band removed.
-Though it is completely safe to have the Gastric Band while pregnant, it is recommended that patients don’t get pregnant until at least a year or two after the procedure.
-Patients typically lose most of their weight in the first year, so it is advised that patients wait to become pregnant with the Lap-Band.
+Many women wonder if they can become pregnant after the Lap-Band procedure or if they will need to have the band removed.
+Though it is safe to have the Lap-Band while pregnant, it is recommended that patients don’t get pregnant until at least a year or two after the procedure.
+Patients typically lose most of their weight in the first year, so it is advised that patients wait until their weight stabilizes to become pregnant with the Lap-Band.

 During pregnancy, the Lap-Band can help with safe portion control; it is a common misconception that women must “eat for two” while pregnant.
 The Lap-Band can be adjusted during pregnancy to allow for larger portions if needed.
 Some surgeons will recommend that the band is emptied before giving birth, but patients should speak with their doctors regarding their pregnancy and the Lap-Band.